pittance/fastMarchingMethod/README.md

 This is implemented using the FMM where the speed of propagation is defined by the brightness of an input image

 Installation:
-Download all files & the data folder and put them into your sketchbook folder
+Download the "fastMarchingMethod" folder, all files & the data folder it contains and put them into your sketchbook folder

 Processing:
 Code was written in Processing 4.4.7 but should work in most recent versions of Processing